HaoKang-Timmy/finetune/README.md

 ```

-Also, we changed bn to gn for small batchs training.
+Also, I changed bn to gn for small batchs training.

 ```python
 replace_bn_with_gn(net, gn_channel_per_group=8)